 The Lower Raritan Watershed Partnership is happy to host this repository of reports and resources specific to the Lower Raritan Watershed.
-These documents were developed by ourselves, our project partners, our LRWP volunteers, students and interns, and our Rutgers University research collaborators.
+These documents were developed by ourselves, our project partners, our LRWP volunteers, students and interns, our Rutgers University research collaborators, and environmental consultants.
 The materials include land inventories, GIS analyses, water quality reports and much much more.
 All rights are held by the authors.

 Throughout the course of June 13, 2016 – October 3, 2016, the LRWP, Baykeeper, citizen scientists and other project partners conducted weekly monitoring events at nine locations along the NJ portion of the Raritan Bayshore (Monmouth/Middlesex Counties) – including two sites in Perth Amboy and one site in South Amboy.
 This project engaged over 25 volunteers, who participated in all aspects of monitoring-GPS and YSI operations, data collection, water sample collection, and laboratory testing.
 At each site measurements were taken (i.e., temperature, salinity, oxygen, pH) along with observations regarding weather patterns, potential pollution inputs (point and non-point sources), and recreational use (e.g., fishing, boating, swimming).
 Additionally, water samples were collected, and analyzed at the IEC laboratory, to determine the levels of Enterococcus bacteria (an indicator of pathogen contamination).
 Data were analyzed to determine the highest areas of Enterococcus, especially immediately following precipitation events.
 This report presents findings from the Summer 2016 pathogens study.

 May 2017 – Prioritizing Basin Retrofits in the LRW